 - Proof of payment called "Quittance de paiement" (receipt from Campus France, available by clicking on the link "en cliquant ici").

 - Students who already applied for a visa through Campus France and who are now applying for a second consecutive semester at the same school must contact Campus France in order to update their profile.
 Half fee for a long stay visa will apply.
 However, proof of an updated Campus France registration revalidation and enrollment for the 2nd semester must be presented.
 Please, contact Campus France for re-confirmation of your registration.

 STEP 2 - Once you complied with CAMPUSFRANCE requirements, gather all the documents listed under "Requirements" on this page.

 About 9 to 15 calendar days once a complete file has been presented.

 An incomplete file will delay your application and you may need to re-book an appointment.

 Please, apply in advance.
 Do not wait for the last minute.

 You may apply no earlier than 3 months before your departure date.

-IMPORTANT: Due to a high number of applicants and limited appointment slots during the months of JULY AND AUGUST, we strongly suggest to apply at least 20 days before your departure or if possible earlier in order to avoid delays.
+IMPORTANT: Due to a high number of applicants and limited appointment slots during the months of DECEMBER, JULY, AUGUST, we strongly suggest to apply at least 20 days before your departure or if possible earlier in order to avoid delays.
 There is no expedite process.

 Please provide us with the ORIGINAL + 1 COPY